 We may use your Personal Data to contact you with newsletters, marketing or promotional materials and other information that may be of interest to you.
 You may opt out of receiving any, or all, of these communications from us.

-We may also use your Personal Data for the administration of IASP membership in general, to contact you with statutory information regarding your organisation’s membership of IASP, for example, invitation to the General Assembly, Calls for the Board of Directors, links to the general and ad hoc surveys, etc. You will continue to receive this information while you are employed by a member of IASP.
+We may also use your Personal Data for the administration of IASP membership in general, to contact you with statutory information regarding your organisation’s membership of IASP, for example, invitation to the General Assembly, Calls for the Board of Directors, links to the general and ad hoc surveys, etc. You will continue to receive this information while you are a member of IASP.

 5. Our legal basis for processing this information